Neutrality of a magnetized two-flavor quark superconductor: Conclusions

 We have studied the effect of a large magnetic field and neutrality constraints on the chiral and diquark condensate in a two-flavor superconductor using the NJL model.
 We used a self-consistent scheme to determine the condensates, numerically iterating the coupled (integral) equations for the chiral and superconducting gap under the constraints of color and charge neutrality.
 We presented results for the 2SC as well as the gapless 2SC phase by choosing various values of the $G_D/G_S$ ratio.
 For magnetic fields $B\lesssim 10^{18}$G, our results for the chiral and superconducting gaps align with the zero magnetic field results of ~\cite{Huang:2002zd}, since many Landau levels ($\approx 50$) are being summed over, which approximates the continuum result.
 We note that the chiral and superconducting phase transitions occur at the same value of $\mu_q$.
 This changes at very large values of $B\geq 10^{18}$G for the gapless 2SC phase, where the color superconducting phase transition becomes a crossover.
 Furthermore, the value of the superconducting gap in the gapless 2SC phase is much smaller than that in the charge neutral 2SC phase.
 Both effects have to do with stresses on the up and down quark Fermi surfaces due to the charge neutrality constraint.

 0.2cm

 As found in previous works on the three-flavor gap or CFL phase~\cite{Noronha:2007wg,Noronha:2007ps}, the two-flavor gap at large magnetic field $B\geq 10^{18}$G exhibits Shubnikov de Haas-van Alphen oscillations due to discrete fluctuations of the quark density of states as a function of magnetic field.
 These oscillations can become quite large for strong magnetic fields, and even for $G_D/G_S$ ratios that normally correspond to strong coupling, i.e, yield the 2SC phase at zero field, the gap can vanish when $\delta\mu>\Delta$.
 Physically, this means that the homogeneous gap ansatz is not the correct one anymore, and probably a LOFF phase~\cite{Ful,LO} is the preferred one.
 Large oscillations in the gap can also lead to the formation of magnetic domains if the homogeneous phase becomes unstable/metastable, with applications to magnetar phenomena as argued in~\cite{Noronha:2007wg}.
-Another interesting consequence of charge neutrality, through the momentum mismatch of the down and up quarks, is the Clogston-Chandrasekhar limit~\cite{Clogs,Chand}, originally formulated as a critical magnetic field in hard electronic superconductors.
+Another interesting consequence of charge neutrality, through the momentum mismatch of the down and up quarks, is the Clogston-Chandrasekhar limit~\cite{Clogs,Chand}, originally formulated as a maximum critical magnetic field in hard electronic superconductors.
 While difficult to confirm experimentally in metals, due to the strong Meissner effect, it can be achieved more easily in a color superconductor, where the rotated photon $\tilde{\gamma}$ can penetrate.
-In the gapless 2SC phase, we find that this limit is reached at $B\approx 2\times 10^{19}$G. It should be noted, however, that it is not the magnetic field that destroys the BCS state.
+In the gapless 2SC phase, we find indications that this limit is reached at $B\approx 2\times 10^{19}$G, but the magnetic field imposes oscillations in the gap that preclude a definitive conclusion about the order of the transition.
+It should be noted, however, that it is not the magnetic field that destroys the BCS state.
 In fact, without electric charge neutrality enforced, the magnetic field would actually increase the value of the gap, since the magnetic moments of the pairing quarks are aligned.
 Rather, the mismatch of Fermi surfaces increases with increasing magnetic field, forcing the gap in the (locally) charge neutral phase to get smaller.
-Thus, the magnetic field has an essential role to play in delineating the conventional Clogston-Chandrasekhar limit $\delta\mu^0=\Delta^0/\sqrt{2}$.
+Thus, the magnetic field has an essential role to play in delineating the breakdown of the homogeneous pairing ansatz.

 0.2cm